johnny-atx/Red-vs-Blue-Project-2/Red_vs_blue_report.md

 ## Incident Analysis with Kibana
 ____
-### 1. Identify the traffic between your machine and the web machine:
+### 1. Identify the traffic between attacker machine and the web app VM's:

 *When did the interaction occur?*